In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 5. What is Kestrel?

-Kestrel is a default web server used in ASP.Net Core application.
+Kestrel is a default web server used in ASP.Net Core applications.
 Kestrel is a lightweight and cross-platform web server.
 It supports SSL and doesn’t have advanced features like IIS as it is a lightweight web server.
-It is included in Project.json file –
+It is included in the Project.json

 <'PackageReference Include="Microsoft.AspNetCore.Server.Kestrel" Version="2.2.0" />